 In addition to some of the headers used from the basis document, the operating reactor baseline IPs follow the same formatting requirements of the IPs.
-The headers listed on the first page of each baseline IP (and below) help the inspectors (and industry) understand specifically what is being inspected.
+The headers listed on the first page of each baseline IP (and below) help the inspectors (and industry) understand specifically what is being inspected (exhibit 6.5).
 Document leads who own baseline IPs will notify the NRR IM coordinator of sample size changes, or additional sample requirements, prior to issuing the baseline IP for 30-day review.
 Ideally, the baseline IP will be issued in the year prior to when the change becomes effective.
 The effective date will then be January 1 of the next year or inspection cycle, and the RPS-Inspections baseline table will be updated to reflect the change in the next inspection cycle.
-At times, a baseline IP will be updated during the current inspection cycle to provide clarity within the IP itself hen the revision is issued, the effective date will be listed as July 1 of that inspection cycle.
-Samples or estimated resource hours should not be changed when a revision has an effective date of July 1 in the current inspection cycle.
+At times, a baseline IP will be updated during the current inspection cycle to provide clarity within the IP itself; when the revision is issued, the effective date will be listed as July 1 of that inspection cycle.
+Samples or estimated resource hours should not be changed when a revision has an effective date of July 1 (or any date after January 1) in the current inspection cycle.
+Exceptions may be granted with division director approval.

+Baseline IPs include the following sections:

-PROGRAM APPLICABILITY:
+PROGRAM APPLICABILITY: abbreviate as “IMC 0000 A”.

-CORNERSTONE: applicable cornerstones, such as initiating events, mitigating systems, barrier integrity (IMC 2515 Appendix A, ttachment 1)
+CORNERSTONE: Indicate applicable cornerstones, such as initiating events, mitigating systems, barrier integrity (as specified in IMC 2515 Appendix A, attachment 1) or “ALL”.

-INSPECTION BASES: the bases that define the inspectable area for operating reactors - the reference will be to IMC 0308 Attachment 2
+INSPECTION BASES: When applicable, list the bases IMCs (and/or specific sections of a document) that define the inspectable area for operating reactors - the reference will be to IMC 0308 Attachment 2.

-SAMPLE REQUIREMENTS:
+SAMPLE REQUIREMENTS: This is a quick-reference table at the beginning of the IP which lists specific sample types; minimum, nominal, and maximum sample sizes; per-unit or per-technology sample requirements; a budgeted range of hours per site or unit; frequency of inspections (e.g., annual, biennial, triennial, or when required); and other quick references to aid inspectors in the field.
+See exhibit 6.5 for an example table.

-table defines the number of required sample reviews and the hours necessary to complete the reviews, as described in the attachment.
-The program office branch chief in DRO may approve a new frequency term and description or definition based on program need.
-If multiple types of samples in a procedure have specific requirements to ensure completion of the procedure, each of these specific sample requirements will be addressed in .
-Requests to change frequency information to existing procedures must be approved by the appropriate program office .
+The table defines the number of required sample reviews and the hours necessary to complete the reviews, as described in the IP attachment.
+The program office branch chief in DRO may approve a new frequency term and description or definition based on program needs.
+If multiple types of samples in a procedure have specific requirements to ensure completion of the procedure, each of these specific sample requirements will be addressed in the Sample Requirements table.
+For clarity, the table will separate AP1000 samples (if different) from non-AP1000 samples.
+Requests to change frequency information to existing procedures must be approved by the appropriate program office division director or deputy division director.

+To the extent practicable, future additions to the inspection program should be incorporated into the sample requirements of existing baseline IPs or replace existing baseline procedures.
+The intent of this statement is for new baseline inspection program elements to take credit for existing program elements or replace existing baseline procedures, if possible, so that overall baseline program hours are not unnecessarily increased.
+Proposed increases to the inspection program should typically be offset by reductions in other IPs and should be approved by the director, Division of Reactor Oversight.

-Standalone attachments, such as baseline IPs, will follow the document formatting requirements that all inspection documents follow, to the greatest extent possible, as outlined and defined in .
+Standalone attachments, such as baseline IPs, will follow the document formatting requirements that all inspection documents follow, to the greatest extent possible, as outlined and defined in IMC 0040 Appendix A.

 The baseline IPs will follow the format and content of the IPs, as described above, with the following exceptions: